pip-services-infrastructure/pip-services-jobs-node/README.md

 This is the jobs microservice.
 It keeps list of working jobs.

+The service allows you to manage tasks in those cases when the generation (statement) of the task is performed in a separate microservice, and direct execution is implemented in one way or another.
+One of the application options, see the following diagram:
 </br> <img src="doc/Jobs-microservice.png"> </br>

 The microservice currently supports the following deployment options: